-The motor is equipped with three mechanical seals designed to prevent the entrance of the pumped liquid and coolant into the motor cavity.
-The lower mechanical seal prevents the pumped liquid from entering the bearing housing (filled with cooling fluid).
-The upper tandem mechanical seals prevent contamination of the barrier chamber by the pumped liquid or the cooling fluid and prevent the fluids from coming into contact with the bearings and the motor winding.
-Mechanical seal failure is indicated by the moisture detection sensors in the barrier chamber of the bearing housing.
+The motor is equipped with two mechanical seals designed to prevent the entrance of the pumped liquid into the motor cavity.
+The lower mechanical seal prevents the pumped liquid from entering the bearing housing (filled with a non-conductive barrier fluid).
+The upper mechanical seal prevents the pumped liquid from coming into contact with the bearings and the motor windings.
+Lower mechanical seal failure is indicated by a moisture detection probe in the bearing house.

-MOISTURE DETECTION SENSORS
+MOISTURE DETECTION SENSOR

-Moisture detection sensors located in the barrier chamber of the bearing housing will detect failure of the mechanical seals by measuring the electrical conductivity of the fluid in the chamber.
-Contamination of the barrier fluid with the pumped liquid will cause the conductivity to increase.
-The alarm sensor must be wired into an approved moisture detection sensor relay to illuminate a light on the pump motor control panel with increased conductivity of the fluid.
+A moisture detection sensor located in the bearing housing will detect failure of the lower mechanical seal by measuring the electrical conductivity of the fluid in the oil chamber.
+Contamination of the cooling fluid with the pumped liquid will cause the conductivity to increase.
+The sensor must be wired into an approved moisture detection sensor relay to illuminate a light on the pump motor control panel with increased conductivity of the fluid.
 The unit should be taken off-line for service with illumination of the light.
-The shutdown sensor must be wired into an approved moisture detection sensor relay to trigger an automatic motor shutdown with increased conductivity of the fluid.
+It is recommended that both the upper and lower seals should be replaced any time either requires replacement.

-WARNING: FAILURE TO PROPERLY CONNECT THE MOISTURE DETECTION SENSORS MAY

-RESULT IN PERSONAL INJURY OR PRODUCT DAMAGE AND WILL VOID THE
+WARNING: FAILURE TO PROPERLY CONNECT THE MOISTURE DETECTION SENSOR MAY RESULT IN PERSONAL INJURY OR PRODUCT DAMAGE AND WILL VOID THE